 This is a song that would not get airplay today because of its inappropriate use of Australian Aboriginal cultural stereotypes; I couldn't finish listening to it.
 Listeners in Toronto in 1962 didn't feel that way, obviously, as it went all the way to #1.

 Charlie Drake (1925-2006) was an English comedian and singer.
 He appeared in several television series in Britain in the late 1950s and early 1960s; his catchphrase was "Hello, my darlings!"
-Prior to this, Drake had reached the UK charts a few times, making it to #7 with a cover of Bobby Darin's "Splish Splash" and to #12 with "Mr. Custer" (co-written by Fred Darian, who is listed on this website).
+Prior to this, Drake had reached the UK charts a few times, making it to #7 with a cover of Bobby Darin's "Splish Splash" and to #12 with "Mr. Custer".

 "My Boomerang Won't Come Back" was produced by George Martin, who of course went on to become the Beatles' producer.
 It reached #14 in the UK charts; a shorter version of the song, prepared for the American market, reached #21 on the Billboard Hot 100.
 I do not know whether the longer or the shorter version was played in Toronto.